ImpactDesigns/stedmandesigns.io/content/projects/trove-design-system/index.md

 ---
-id: 3
+id: 2
-title: Project Three
+title: Trove Design System
-date: "2023-05-03"
+date: "2022-05-02"
-description: This was a project for a hackathon put on by Fall-In and Operation Code.
+description: Helped establish the design system for GoFundMe's organization, Classy.
 category: Dev
 featuredImage: './new-profile-pic.jpg'
-path: /project-three
+path: /trove-design-system
 ---

+# Title for Trove

 This is my first post on my new fake blog!
 How exciting!